Best Croatia Luxury Yacht Charter Guide

 - Motor Yachts: Motor yachts are perfect for those who want to travel quickly from place to place.
 They are fast, luxurious, and come in a range of sizes.
+GRACE is an example.

 - Sailing Yachts: Sailing yachts are perfect for those who want to experience the thrill of sailing in the Adriatic Sea.
 They are elegant and comfortable and come in a range of sizes.
 SanLiMi is an example of a monohull sailing yacht.

 - Catamarans: Sailing and power catamarans are perfect for those who want a stable and spacious yacht.
 They are ideal for families or groups of friends, as they offer plenty of space for socializing.
 The twin hulls also allow for increased privacy.
 AMBER ONE is an example of a power catamaran.

 How Much Does a Croatia Luxury Yacht Charter Cost?

 The cost of chartering a luxury yacht in Croatia can vary depending on several factors, including the type and size of the yacht, the time of year, the duration of the charter, and the level of luxury and amenities offered.

 As a general guide, prices for a week-long yacht charter in Croatia can range from around $10,000 for a smaller motor yacht or sailing yacht up to $100,000 or more for a larger, more luxurious yacht with a crew.

 Other costs include a 15-20% tip for the crew, fuel, food/drink ashore, docking fees, and any additional activities or excursions.

 Before booking your Croatia Luxury yacht charter, we will discuss all costs and fees to ensure no unexpected expenses occur during your trip.
 Check out our FAQ for more information about chartering.